Make a booking

 As noted by previous guest feedback - also a television - to watch morning news.

 Thanks for the hospitality.

-Mr Charlie Ramsay, May 2013: I honestly can't imagine a better place to stay in Bath.
+Mr Charlie R, May 2013: I honestly can't imagine a better place to stay in Bath.
 Sir Walter Elliot's House has very spacious and comfortable rooms worthy of any top hotel (I can see why an Earl lived here), the location central, the breakfast delicious, and the charming Julian and Mechthild will look after you like royalty!

-Dr Tara Caffrey, December 2012: We were thoroughly pleased with our stay at Sir Walter Elliot's House.
+Dr Tara C, December 2012: We were thoroughly pleased with our stay at Sir Walter Elliot's House.
 The hosts were warm and welcoming.
 The house itself was beautiful and comfortable.
 We would certainly book again.